canonical/terraform-provider-maas/DEVELOPMENT.md

 ## Getting Help

-Open an issue for bugs or feature requests.
+Check for existing issues [here](https://github.com/canonical/terraform-provider-maas/issues), or open a new one for bugs and feature requests.

 ## Release Process